Friday, July 30, 2010

 4. NGO host a lot of art events and call up volunteers.
 We see volunteers came all the way from Singapore, Australia, United Kingdom BUT Malaysian don't bother to offer their expertise to contribute in helping the orphanage or youth to give impact in that creative awareness.

 5. Government host a lot of open-tenders and pitch but the first thing Malaysians would think of is assuming about the 'ah, tak dapat sebab kita bukan Melayu'.
 Apparently those non-bumi who tried get awarded with many projects.
-Please lah, it's so last decade to put racial-barriers and assuming things.
+Please, it's so last decade to put racial-barriers and assuming things with such prejudice.
 If you don't trust your talent and capability, stop doing what you dream to do and do other things besides creative.

-6. There's a lot of collective groups & association had form to help give designers and creative people platform to promote their works and other types.
+6. There's a lot of collective groups and associations formed up to help give designers and creative people platform to promote their works and other types.

 (The list to be add more upon feedback and comments)